JJ38/HighFlyersApp/README.md

 todo:

+- check if is mounted on all updateState functions

 -add location being written to database periodically for order tracking and live logistics manager in the future

 -make sure that a driver is only assigned a run if it is optimised.
 Maybe store optimised route in the assignedRuns in driver doc.